Anso-Mite Plus (Amblyseius andersoni) — Cold-Tolerant Predatory Mite Sachets

 Allow residues from oils or soaps to dry before application.

-Check out our compatibility charts before combining with chemical sprays.
+Check out our compatibility page before combining with chemical sprays.

 Product Specifications